-22VAC40-191-20.
-Describing background checks.
+22VAC40-191-20 Describing background checks

 - A. The background checks covered by this regulation are: - 1.
 Sworn statement or affirmation; - 2.
 Criminal history record check; - 3.
 National criminal background check; and - 4.
-Central registry search. - B. The provisions for background checks are in §§ 63.2-1704, 63.2-1720, 63.2-1721, 63.2-1722, 63.2-1724, and 63.2-1727 of the Code of Virginia. - C. Provisions for enforcement of background check regulations and other licensing, registration, and approval standards are in Chapter 17 (§ 63.2-1700 et seq.) of Title 63.2 of the Code of Virginia. - D. The sworn statement or affirmation is a written document in which a person must disclose any criminal conviction and any pending criminal charges within or outside Virginia. - 1.
-For the purposes of this regulation, conviction includes any juvenile conviction or determination of delinquency if the offense involved would be a felony if committed by an adult within or outside Virginia. - 2.
+Central registry search. - B. The provisions for background checks are in §§ 63.2-1720, 63.2-1721, 63.2-1722, and 63.2-1723 of the Code of Virginia. - C. Provisions for enforcement of background check regulations and other licensing and approval standards are in Chapter 17 (§ 63.2-1700 et seq.) of Title 63.2 of the Code of Virginia. - D. The sworn statement or affirmation is a written document in which a person must disclose any criminal conviction and any pending criminal charges within or outside Virginia. - 1.
+Conviction includes any juvenile conviction or determination of delinquency if the offense involved would be a felony if committed by an adult within or outside Virginia. - 2.
 The person must also disclose any instance of being the subject of a founded complaint of child abuse or neglect within or outside Virginia. - 3.
 The person must use either the model form prepared by the department or use a self-created form that includes all of the information that appears on the model form.